-Traditionally, parental leave was seen as a “mother’s issue”, but not anymore.
-Paternal leave is becoming increasingly more common, and it’s a good thing for everyone.
-Here are some reasons why new dads should take paternity leave.
-Additionally, while this article focuses primarily on fathers in heterosexual relationships, it’s important to acknowledge that there are many other kinds of families, and that they all benefit from more family leave.
+Traditionally, parental leave was seen as a “mother’s issue”, but that is not the case anymore.
+Paternal leave is becoming increasingly common, and it’s a good thing for everyone.
+Here are some reasons why new parents should take advantage of paternity leave.
+Additionally, while this article focuses primarily on fathers in heterosexual relationships, it’s paramount to acknowledge that there are many types of families, and they would all benefit from having more family leave.

 Better relationships with spouse and children

-Paternal leave can have powerful, positive effects on families.
-Paternal leave allows fathers to be bigger parts of their children's lives from the very beginning.
-Studies have shown that dads having a more active role in parenting leads to better behavioral, social, and psychological outcomes for the children.
+Paternal leave can have powerful and positive effects on families.
+Paternal leave allows fathers a bigger part of their children's lives from the very beginning.
+Studies have shown that dads having a more active role in parenting leads to better behavioral, social, and psychological outcomes for children.
 Paternity leave has also been shown to strengthen romantic partnerships, and even correlates with lower divorce rates.
-When both parents are able to take time off, they learn together how to navigate the new responsibilities of parenthood.
-This builds trust, understanding, and sets up a strong foundation for their relationship as partners and co-parents.
+When both parents are able to take time off, they learn together how to navigate the new responsibilities of parenthood, together.
+This builds trust and understanding and sets up a strong foundation for their relationship as partners and co-parents.

 Improved gender equality in the workplace

 It’s well-known that women, on average, earn less than men and that this wage gap is especially large for women of color.
-A contributing factor is that women disproportionately are driven out of the workforce due to caregiving.
+A contributing factor is that women are disproportionately driven out of the workforce due to the caregiving expected from them.
 This also contributes to hiring bias.
-Employers may subconsciously choose a man over a woman expecting that the man will have fewer responsibilities at home, and therefore have better availability for work.
-Normalizing paternal leave will help to level the playing field at work.
+Employers may subconsciously choose a man over a woman expecting that the man will have fewer responsibilities at home.
+Normalizing paternal leave helps to level the playing field at work.
 Additionally, research shows that with every additional month of parental leave taken by the father, the mother’s earnings increase by about 7%.
 And mothers whose spouses take paternal leave tend to return to work more quickly.

-Help fight the stigma that caregiving is a female responsibility
+Help fight the stigma that caregiving is a woman's responsibility

 Better work-life balance

 Half of fathers say that they have missed out on important milestones and events in their children’s life because of work conflicts.
 Dads who take paternity leave often report better job satisfaction.
 Better job satisfaction allows them to be more productive at work and home.
-They also frequently report that the time they spend at home is very fulfilling.
+They also frequently report the time they spend at home is very fulfilling.
 While on leave, they don’t have to worry about missing out on important parenting moments.
-Paternity leave gives them the time they need to establish routines and get used to parenting, so it’s not quite as overwhelming once they go back to work.
+Paternity leave gives them the time they need to establish routines and get used to parenting.
+This makes it less overwhelming once they go back to work.